 Visiting Japan during New Year (Shogatsu) is a once in a lifetime experience.
 It is Japan’s most important National Holiday, even bigger than Christmas!
-It is a family affair, where everyone gets together, exchanges gifts and there are many tourist attractions.
-Stores, and restaurants are closed, and getting around may be a bit of a challenge.
+It is a family affair, where everyone gets together and exchanges gifts.
+There are also many tourist attractions and fun things to do.
+Stores and restaurants are closed so getting around may be a bit of a challenge.

 The New Year’s season in Japan is full of special traditions, in particular, one before the new year begins, when the Japanese look back on the past year and bid farewell to old worries as a way to start fresh.
 A bonenkai, or “forget-the-year party” is an end of year party for friends and coworkers to forget the trouble and stress of the year about to finish.
 Lately, countdown parties have become more popular in large cities.